highness-eu/ncmat-clathrates/README.md

 If you store the above contents in a file called `myenv.yml` you can create the conda env with `conda env create -f myenv.yml` and afterwards activate it with `conda activate myenv`.
-Then you will have an environment with both NCrystal, and the ClathrateHydrate and MagScat plugins.
+Then you will have an environment with both NCrystal, and the ClathrateHydrateData and MagScat plugins.

 ## How to use